-16x2 routers that are expanded to NNx2 (see Chapters 0 and 3.4) are using the NCB bus for this purpose.
+16x2 routers that are expanded to NNx2 are using the NCB bus for this purpose.
 The total NNx2 router is therefore counted as 1 router in the limitations 1 and 2 above.

 From limitations 1 and 2 above, the resulting Ethernet configuration may consist of maximum 8 devices; 4 routers and 4 control panels, with the exceptions mentioned above.
 An example is illustrated in the figure below.